Promptzy/Nexara/frontend/docs/Features.md

 ## Overview

-The Features component is a responsive, animated section that showcases the core functionalities of the Zenjira platform.
-It uses react-bits for smooth scroll-triggered animations and ShadCN UI components for consistent styling.
+The Features component is a modern, responsive section that showcases the core functionalities of the Zenjira platform.
+It features a clean design inspired by contemporary UI patterns with a dark theme and interactive elements.

 ## Components